Find Trade Colleges

 50% Freshmen Loans

 The total student population at Lewis - Clark State College is 3,856, which includes 2,161 full-time undergraduates.
-The school has a student-to-faculty ratio of 15 to 1.
+For undergraduates at Lewis - Clark State College, the average graduation time is 4.6 years.

 50% of Lewis - Clark State College students take out loans to afford college costs.
-The typical student loan amount is $5,408 a year.
-The student loan default rate of 1.5% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $5,408 a year.
+The school reports a student loan default rate of 1.5% which is much lower than the average rate of 10.8%!

 Private for-profit Public vs. Private